Spreader Bar Sizing Calculator Skip to main content

 References

-• ASME BTH-1 — Design of Below-the-Hook Lifting Devices (design methodology and load combinations for spreader bars and lifting beams).
+• ASME BTH-1 - Design of Below-the-Hook Lifting Devices source pointer for qualified below-the-hook device design methodology.

 • Euler Column Buckling Theory - critical buckling load Pcr = pi^2 x E x I / (KL)^2 for elastic stability analysis.